Utilizing Virtual Reality to Drive Supply Chain Innovation | Deloitte US has been added to your bookmarks.

 Virtual reality technology has evolved tremendously since its inception in the late 1950s.2 The last five years, in particular, have seen an incredible uptick in both capabilities and use of VR devices; they have shifted from niche devices primarily for hard-core gamers to devices with more widespread adoption and applications for both consumers and enterprises.
 Forrester predicts that the adoption of mid- to high-end VR headsets will be 52.3 million by 2020, increasing substantially from today's market of approximately 11 million.3

 Barriers to mainstream adoption remain in the areas of computational power, pricing, security, and user perception.
 Many large companies are pouring money into both hardware and software development, and it is only a matter of time before more barriers continue to fall and the full enterprise capabilities are realized.
-Traditional PCs and smartphones will continue to provide competition as they take on increased capabilities around augmented and mixed reality.
+Traditional PCs and smartphones will continue to provide competition as they take on increased capabilities around reality.
 However, as VR applications continue to expand and prices continuously decrease, the VR market alone could reach up to $48.5 billion by 2025.4

 Benefits of VR in the supply chain–The value drivers